hy0523/MTNet/README.md

 ### Testing

-Download the trained MTNet, and placing it in the `./saves`
+Download the trained MTNet, and placing it in the `./saves` or anywhere.

 ```
 python test.py [test_model] [task_name] [test_dataset] [output_dir]